Kim Faison, Assistant Coordinator: 734-240-7110

-Michigan legislators passed Public Act 511, better known as the Community Corrections Act, in response to the increasing prison commitment rate and the rising costs associated with keeping offenders locked up, behind bars.
+Michigan legislators passed Public Act 511, better known as the Community Corrections Act, in response to the increasing prison commitment rate and the rising costs associated with keeping offenders locked up.
 The Michigan Office of Community Corrections (OCC) was established under the direction of the Michigan Department of Corrections (MDOC).
 The Community Corrections Act established a statewide policy and a funding process for locally designed and administered community corrections programs.

 The Act requires the development of alternatives to incarceration that:

-- protect the public
+- Protect the public.

-- punish the offender
+- Hold the offender accountable.

-- increase restitution to the victims of crime
+- Increase restitution to victims of crime.

-- provide needed rehabilitative services (e.g. substance abuse, mental health counseling, job training and placement, educational opportunities) and utilize valuable jail space for the more serious, violent criminals.
+- Provide needed rehabilitative services (e.g. substance abuse, mental health counseling, job training and placement, educational opportunities) and utilize valuable jail space for the more serious, violent criminals.